finom/use-change/README.md

 ### `useChange`

-**Explicit store overload.** At this case you provide a store object directly as the first arument.
+**Explicit store overload.** At this case you provide a store object directly as the first argument.
 It can be used for cases when you don't want to apply `Provider` and you need a local one-component store.
 Useful at forms to avoid usage of multiple `React.useState`.

 In other cases it's recommended to use overload with store selector.